astaba/networking-c/README.md

 // JavaScript pseudocode to foster a mental model of the DNS Response Format

 const response = {
-    header : {...}, // (12-byte)
+    // HEADER
+    header : {/* 12-byte 13 fields and bit flags */},

-    // follows the same specification as in the query question : { "qname", "qtype", "qclass"}, // (variable byte size)
+    // follows the same specification as in the query question : {/* any-byte qname + 2-byte qtype + 2-byte qclass  */},

+    // RESOURCE RECORD
     // The "Resource Record" field acts as a template for entries in the
     // Answer, Authority, and Additional sections repeatable n times:
     // n = header.ancount + header.nscount + header.arcount

-    ["RR"] : {      // (variable bytes)
+    name : {/* if name; then any-bytes; else 2-byte compression pointer */}
     // The domain name to which this resource record pertains.
     // Can be a full name just as the query qname, commonly,
     // a compression pointer (e.g., `0xC0XX`)
-        // to an earlier occurrence of the name in the message. name : {...},      // (variable bytes)
+    // to an earlier occurrence of the name in the message.

     // The type of resource data
     type : 0x0000,     // (2-byte)

     // The class of the data.
     class : 0x0000,    // (2-byte)

     // Time To Live in seconds.
 How long the record can be cached. ttl : 0x00000000,  // (4-byte)

     // The length of the RDATA field in bytes. rdlength : 0x0000, // (2-byte)

     // The actual resource data.
 Its format depends on the TYPE field
-        // (e.g., 4 bytes for an IPv4 address if TYPE is A, another name if TYPE is CNAME or MX). rdata : {...}     // (as many bytes as the integer value of rdlength) }
+    // (e.g., 4 bytes for an IPv4 address if TYPE is A, another name if TYPE is CNAME or MX). rdata : {/* rdlength-bytes */}
 }

 ```

-  * **`header = {...}`**: Correct.
-The response header will match the query ID, set the QR flag to 1, and contain the counts for each section.
+  * **`header`**: The response header will match the query ID, set the QR flag to 1, and contain the counts for each section.
-  * **`question = { "qname", "qtype", "qclass" }`**: Correct.
-A response typically echoes the original query's question section(s).
+  * **`question`**: A response typically echoes the original query's question section(s).
-  * **`["RR"] = { "name", "type", "class", "ttl", "rdlength", "rdata" }`**: This is an excellent way to abstract the Resource Record.
+  * **RESOURCE RECORD**:
       * **"The 'Resource Record' field acts as a template for entries in the Answer, Authority, and Additional sections."**: **Absolutely correct\!** All three of these sections (Answer, Authority, Additional) are composed of Resource Records (RRs), and each RR follows the `name, type, class, ttl, rdlength, rdata` format.
 The `print_dns_message` function correctly iterates through `ancount + nscount + arcount` because they all share this common structure.
       * **"These sections are repeatable...
 Answer: header.ancount times, Authority: header.nscount times, Additional: header.arcount times"**: **Yes, precisely\!** The `ANCOUNT`, `NSCOUNT`, and `ARCOUNT` fields in the header explicitly tell you how many such `RR` structures to expect in each respective section.
 Each of these counts can be zero or more.